rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Install Policy

-This action is used to install policy to selected targets.
+This action is used to install a policy to selected targets.

 ##### Input